andreyugolnik/cpustatgraph/README.md

-##CPU Statistic History by Andrey A. Ugolnik##
+# CPU Statistic History

-I wrote this CPU usage monitor for Ion3 / Notion because existing monitors not enough good for me.
+I wrote this CPU usage monitor for Ion3 / Notion because of existing monitors not enough good for me.

 ***
 ```